-Medicare and Minnesota approved our plan.
+Medicare and the state of Minnesota approved our plan.
 You can get Medicare and Medical Assistance services through our plan as long as:

 - we choose to offer the plan, and - Medicare and the state of Minnesota allow us to continue to offer this plan.